devops329/devops/instruction/deliverable9Logging/deliverable9Logging.md

 ### Create logger.js

-Create a file named `logger.js`.
+Create a file named `logger.js` in the `src` directory.
 Use this file to for all the code necessary to interact with Grafana.
 This may be somewhat similar to what you created in the [Grafana Logging instruction](../grafanaLogging/grafanaLogging.md).
 However, it may need to be more complex than what was presented in the instruction so that you can supply all the required logs.

 ### Add HTTP logging code